nordinr/git-init-basic/README.md

 # Git Basic Guide (Step-by-Step)

-Git is a versioning control tools used to manage project.
+Git is a versioning control tools used to manage project and track changes.
 # PART 01
 ## 1. Installing Git
 Here's the straight forward guidelines on how to install git on your machine